• Menu

 Enjoy Victoria Chinatown Festivals and Events

-Victoria’s Chinatown is a hub for festivals and events, especially during the Chinese New Year celebrations.
-The district comes alive with kung fu demos, firecrackers, and colourful lanterns.
 But the true highlight is the dragon dance parade, where lions proceed throughout Chinatown to bless local businesses, ward away evil spirits, and bring good luck for the new year.
-The festival occurs on the 15th day of the first month in the lunisolar Chinese calendar, during a full moon – typically around early February.
+The festival occurs on the 15th day of the first month in the Chinese lunisolar calendar, during a full moon – typically around early February.

 Other events include the Victoria Dragon Boat Festival, which attracts teams from across North America on August 12th and 13th.
-Get ready for a rip-roaring time packed with dragon boat races, toe-tapping live music, and incredible street food – all smack-dab in the heart of the nearby Inner Harbour.
-Check the calendar before your visit and see if there are any events or festivals happening during your stay.
+Get ready for a rip-roaring time packed with dragon boat races, toe-tapping live music, and incredible street food—all smack-dab in the heart of the nearby Inner Harbour.

-Take Part in the Historical Victoria Chinatown Walking Tour
+Take Part in a Chinatown Walking Tour

-Get ready for a thrilling ride as you uncover hidden gems and local wonders on this 75-minute pedicab adventure.
-You’ll be zipping through Victoria’s Old Town and Chinatown with your trusty guide, where quaint shops and boutiques are tucked away in the twisty, turny alleys.
+• Chinatown and Hidden Alleys Pedicab Tour: On this 75-minute pedicab adventure, you’ll be zipping through Victoria’s Old Town and Chinatown with your trusty guide, where quaint shops and boutiques are tucked away in the twisty, turny alleys.

 a crowded patio at victoria's craft beer market on a summer afternoon